sebibi07/bookly/README.md

 ### Memory

-Three tiers, on purpose:
+Memory consists of three tiers:

 - **Turn** — the Anthropic `messages` array, including tool results.
 - **Session** — [`app/state.py`](app/state.py): auth state, sticky intent,
   trace.
-Slots, not stages: someone who supplies their email, ZIP and order number in one sentence is not walked through three questions.
+Slots instead of stages: someone who supplies their email, ZIP and order number in one sentence should not re-repeat them.
 - **Durable** — Postgres.
 Returns are real writes.

-The JWT lives in session state and is **never** placed in the message array, so the model cannot echo it back out.
-There is a test for that.
+Important: The JWT lives in session state and is **never** placed in the message array, so the model cannot state it, even when a prompt commands it to.
+There is a test for that in the evals.

 ---

 ## Five decisions I took

-### 1. Two model tiers, because they are not the same job
+### 1. Two model tiers, one perfect for each job

-The agent writes what the customer reads, so it runs on `claude-sonnet-5`.
-Intent routing picks one of four labels against a fixed schema and has its own eval set — which is exactly the shape of a task you can safely put on the cheapest, fastest model, so it runs on `claude-haiku-4-5`.

-Running both on one frontier model meant every turn paid full latency twice: once to answer a four-way multiple-choice question, once to write two sentences.
-Extended thinking is also off by default — in a chat widget it is latency you can see, and the hard decisions were already made in code before the model was called.

-The request shape is chosen **per model**, because this is not cosmetic:
-`claude-haiku-4-5` rejects `output_config.effort` and adaptive thinking with a 400, while the 4.6+ family expects them.
-One guard is worth naming — Opus 5 is never sent `thinking: disabled` even when thinking is off globally, because it can then write tool calls into visible text where they silently never run.
-Low effort is the supported way to make it cheap. `wire_check.py` asserts all of this without a key.
+I use `claude-sonnet-5` to generate what the customer reads.
+`claude-haiku-4-5` is used for intent routing as it's cheaper and faster, however not as smart.
+It is used for for picking one of four labels against a fixed schema.
+There are a few trade-offs I can live with because the schema is fixed and an eval-set makes sure a re-deploy won't break it.

 Tune it in `.env`: